epfl-lasa/CITRIFIED/control/README.md

 to build and launch a Docker container as a background daemon process.
 This environment can be accessed over SSH as a remote host for building and debugging.

+The container runs in the docker bridge network `citrinet`.

 See the instructions for CLion configuration [here](https://github.com/eeberhard/docker-clion-cpp-env).
 Remote host development may also be possible in other IDEs.